vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

   weevely http://192.168.1.2/location_of_payload password

 However, it was not as useful as php meterpreter or a reverse shell.

 ..
-Todo:: elobrate -> why wasn't it usefull?
-..
-Todo:: iirc (really not sure) if you don't provide a password it will ask for it
+Todo:: Elobrate -> why wasn't it useful? iirc (really not sure) if you don't provide a password it will ask for it

 Ruby
 ^^^^